 There can be significant variability in safety or efficacy results between different clinical studies of the same product candidate due to numerous factors, including changes in study procedures set forth in protocols, differences in the size and type of the patient populations, changes in and adherence to the clinical study protocols and the rate of dropout among clinical study participants.
 Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that believed their product candidates performed satisfactorily in preclinical studies and clinical studies nonetheless failed to obtain FDA approval.
 If approved, KSI-301 clinical study designs and data are not necessarily predictive of KSI-301's final marketed product label.
-Regulator interpretations of monthly wAMD data from the DAYLIGHT pivotal study are susceptible to variability and may not substantiate inclusion of monthly dosing in the wAMD, DME or RVO label.
+FDA may not approve a label for a particular dosing frequency, even if we believe the data demonstrate support for that dosing.

 We may in the future advance product candidates into clinical trials and terminate such trials prior to their completion.
-While we have certain preclinical programs in development and intend to develop other product candidates, it will take additional investment and time for such programs to reach the same stage of development as KSI-301.
+While we have certain preclinical programs such as KSI-501 and KSI-601 in development and intend to develop other product candidates, it will take additional investment and time for such programs to reach the same stage of development as KSI-301.